Grahanam/Store-Website/README.md

 ## Usage
 1. **Registration**:
    - Open the application and sign up with your email.
-   - You will receive an OTP via email.
-Enter the OTP to verify your account.
 2. **Login**:
-   - After verification, log in with your email and password.
+   - After registration,log in with your email and password.
 3. **Notes**:
-   - Once logged in, you can create, view and delete your notes.
+   - Once logged in, you can rate shops.

 ## Scripts
 ### Backend Scripts